kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ## Prerequisites

 1. The nodes have installed docker version 1.2+ and bridge-utils to manipulate linux bridge.
 2. All machines can communicate with each other.
-Master node needs to connect the Internet to download the necessary files, while working nodes do not.
+Master node needs to be connected to the Internet to download the necessary files, while worker nodes do not.
-3. These guide is tested OK on Ubuntu 14.04 LTS 64bit server, but it can not work with Ubuntu 15 which use systemd instead of upstart.
-We are working around fixing this.
+3. These guide is tested OK on Ubuntu 14.04 LTS 64bit server, but it can not work with Ubuntu 15 which uses systemd instead of upstart.
 4. Dependencies of this guide: etcd-2.0.12, flannel-0.4.0, k8s-1.0.6, may work with higher versions.
 5. All the remote servers can be ssh logged in without a password by using key authentication.